aharonium/opensiddur.org/posts/posts/the-new-collosus-by-emma-lazarus-1883-yiddish-translation-by-rachel-kirsch-holtman-1938_(aharon.varady_2018-07-04).html.md

 They were exiled to Babylonia, and the Shekhinah went with them, as it is stated: “For your sake I have sent to Babylonia” (Isaiah 43:14).
-So too, when, in the future, they will be redeemed, the Shekhinah will be with them, as it is stated: “Then YHVH your elo'ah will return with your captivity” (Deuteronomy 30:3).
+So too, when, in the future, they will be redeemed, the Shekhinah will be with them, as it is stated: “Then YHVH your <em>elo'ah</em> will return with your captivity” (Deuteronomy 30:3).
 It does not state: Hashem will bring back, (i.e., Hashem will cause the Jewish people to return,) but rather it says: “Hashem will return,” which teaches that the blessed Holy One will return together with them from among the various exiles.